 If you’re planning a Moroccan beach vacation, there are probably two main destinations you have in mind - Agadir or Essaouira.
 Both offer sun-drenched seaside settings on the Atlantic coast and a taste of Moroccan culture, but they cater to quite different travel experiences.
 While Agadir boasts some amazing all-inclusive resorts and a sheltered crescent of sand for sunbathing, Essaouira is renowned for its historic medina, bohemian vibe….and windy conditions!

 While I have my favourite, it might not be the one that’s right for you.
-So I thought I’d put together this unbiased article Agadir vs Essaouira: Which City Should You Visit? to help you make the right decision for your Moroccan beach vacation.
+So I thought I’d put together this unbiased article Agadir vs Essaouira: Which City Should You Visit in 2025? to help you make the right decision for your Moroccan beach vacation.

 You can find more information about things to see and do in both cities in my Ultimate Guide to Agadir and Ultimate Guide to Essaouira.